OLSF/epoch-archive/README.md

-# epoch-archive
 # Quick Start

 ```
-# build the binaries, assumes your libra source at ~/libra.
+# Build the binaries, assumes your libra source at ~/libra.
 See ENV vars below for setting custom path

 make bins

-# restore from an epoch in this archive
+# Restore from an epoch in this archive.
+WILL DESTROY LOCAL DB!

 EPOCH=77 make restore-all

-# Optional: backup from a remote node (must be within the prune window)
+# Create backup from a remote node (which has backup-service enabled publicly, and epoch must be within the prune window)

 EPOCH=80 URL=http://167.172.248.37 make backup-all